 Sail Out of the Storm of Alcoholism and Into the Calm Waters of Sobriety

 Alcoholism, as with any addiction, causes a number of changes to an individual’s mind and personality traits, which can render them almost unrecognizable to family members, friends, and loved ones.
-Moreover, being dependent on a mind-altering, chemical substances is associated with dramatic changes or shifts in personality with alcoholics and addicts sometimes acting in one way while exhibiting an entirely different demeanor at other times.
+Moreover, being dependent on a mind-altering, chemical substance is associated with dramatic changes or shifts in personality with alcoholics and addicts sometimes acting in one way while exhibiting an entirely different demeanor at other times.
 However, the changes caused by alcoholism and drug addiction can be overcome through recovery.

 If you or someone you love is suffering from chemical dependency and would like to learn more about treatment and rehabilitation, the Palm Beach Institute can help.
-Any individual ready to begin the recovery process can call us now and speak with one of our recovery specialists who can help match those in need with the programs that can return them to lives of health, sobriety, and fulfillment.